PureVPN Review: Safe VPN Option?

 - Speed: PureVPN excelled on Mac and didn't disappoint on Windows.

 What We Don't Like

-PureVPN is one of the older VPNs on the block, having been founded in 2006.
-Because they are headquartered in Hong Kong, they are not subject to international surveillance alliances like Five Eyes, Nine Eyes, or Fourteen Eyes.
-This makes it more difficult for PureVPN to be forced into handing over user’s data, a great plus for VPN companies.
+PureVPN is one of the older VPNs on the block, having been around since 2006.
+Because its headquarters are in Hong Kong, PureVPN is not subject to international surveillance alliances like Five Eyes, Nine Eyes, or Fourteen Eyes.
+This makes it more difficult for governments to ask PureVPN for customer data, a great plus for VPN companies.

 Will PureVPN Log My Data?

 We know, we know.
 Who reads privacy policies, right?
 But actually, a VPN company’s policy on data logging, namely whether or not your VPN logs your web traffic and public IP addresses, is more important than any fancy feature.
 So, does PureVPN keep logs of your session data?